 2.3.
 Model-based Tracking (Figure 4)

 2.3.1.
 Enhancing Features of Radiographs/DRRs (Figure 4A-B).
 Enhancing the image features using filters is a necessary step to achieve an accurate match.
-Define four filters of contrast (intensity detection), Sobel (edge detection), Gaussian (blurring/smoother), and Sharpen (boldening the edges) in the software.
+Define the parameters of the four filters, including contrast (intensity detection), Sobel (edge detection), Gaussian (blurring/smoother), and Sharpen (boldening the edges) in the software.
 These filters can be selected by right-clicking on the Rad Renderer or DRR Renderer objects shown in the top-left widget.

 NOTE: In this study, the edges of the bones’ images on the radiographs were enhanced using a Sobel filter with a scale factor of 3 and a blend value of 0.4.
 Additionally, a contrast filter with an alpha (for image contrast) of 2.5, and beta (for image brightness) of 0.9 was used to further improve the quality of the radiographs.
 To match the DRRs with the radiograph, a ray intensity value of 0.35 was utilized with a Sobel filter with 0.1 blend value and 1.7 scale factor.

 2.3.2.
 Manual Initialization.
 Move the DRR of each bone and component using its Pivot point to achieve the best match possible between DRR and radiographs.
-Pivot point helps users to rotate and translate the selected DRR in the bottom-left widget.
+Pivot point helps users to rotate and translate the selected DRR from the bottom left widget.
 This step is necessary because the position of the bone or implant must be initialized at least once, and at least for the first frame, before performing the optimization.
 Press W to move the DRR in translation mode and press E to rotate the DRR.

 NOTE: Changing the pivot point location is not typically necessary, but it is possible using the Move Pivot option of the toolbar.

 2.3.3.
 Optimization.
-Press C or click on Track Current button from the toolbar to find the most similar match between the DRR and the radiographs.
+Press C or click on Track Current button from the toolbar to find the best match between the DRR and the radiographs.
 The software’s default procedure uses the normalized cross-correlation (NCC) cost function and both particle swarm optimization method and downhill simplex procedures26, 27.
-This process is also called matching or tracking step.
-The optimization procedure can also be executed via Tracking Dialog.
+This process is also called the matching or tracking step.
+The optimization procedure can also be executed via the Tracking Dialog.
 To do so, press Tracking Dialog option from the toolbar.
-When the new window is opened, change the From frame and to frame to 0, and press OK.
+When the new window is opened, change the From Frame and To Frame to 0, and press OK.

 NOTE: NCC is a function that measures the similarity between the radiographs and DRRs, and an NCC value closer to 0 demonstrated a better match.
-However, achieving this value completely depended on the image filters and capture qualities.
+However, achieving this value completely depends on the image filters and capture qualities.
 The value of NCC can be observed in the “Terminal Window”.

 2.3.4.
 Matching Process – First Pass.
-After the first frame is automatically optimized, open the Tracking Dialog, change the From frame to 0, and change the to frame to the last frame number (this can be located on the right-bottom).
-The default matching process of the software uses the Current frame as the initial position of DRR for matching process.
-The optimization process uses particle swarm optimization (PSO) method within a region of 3 mm and 3&#176; of the initial position.
+After the first frame is automatically optimized, open the Tracking Dialog, change the From Frame to 0, and change the To Frame to the last frame number (this can be located on the right-bottom).
+The default matching process of the software uses the Current frame as the initial position of the DRR for the matching process.
+The optimization process uses the particle swarm optimization (PSO) method within a region of 3 mm and 3&#176; of the initial position.

 2.3.5.
 Matching Process – Final Pass (Figure 4C).
-Because the automated matching process may fail due to a poor initialization or low-quality choice of filters, check all frames manually to ensure the optimization has been executed correctly.
+Because the automated matching process may fail due to a poor initialization or filters, check all frames manually to ensure the optimization has been executed correctly.
 If the DRR and radiographs are not matched correctly, repeat the steps described in section 2.3.2 and 2.3.3.